 How do you invert the crepe?

 First by taking a spatula and turning it on the other side, or letting it slide into another plate and then taking the plate you put the uncooked side in the pan and third (only for experts) toss it in the air once so that it lands in the frying pan on the other side.
 Don’t try the third way because you must really be an expert to do that.
 If your frying pan is small, turn it with the spatula.
 If your pan is big use a plate because however expert you are the Crêpe is bound to break.
+Don’t worry if the first Crêpe sticks to the pan or doesn’t come out perfect.
+This happens all the time.
+You will see that the remaining will turn out perfect.

 Serve hot with your favourite ingredients.